isomorphic-git/isomorphic-git/README.md

 - [ ] Make sure that the payload output of `readTag` and `readCommit` is newline-correct to easily verify.
 Then remove the `verify` command.
 - [x] Make sure all the example code works.
 - [x] Update the Getting Started guide.
+- [ ] Update the WebWorker Guide.
+- [ ] Update the Useful Snippets.

 ## Getting Started